Skip to main content

 A Bushcraft Survival Australia exclusive course

-Bushcraft Survival Australia is excited to announce that we will be hosting Dr Theresa Emmerich Kamper from the UK to run 3 specialist traditional living skills courses at both our Coffs Coast and Victorian venues in August 2023.
+Bushcraft Survival Australia is excited to announce that we will be hosting Dr Theresa Emmerich Kamper from the UK to run two specialist 7 day traditional living skills courses at our Victorian venue in October 2024.

 Pre-Requisites